llvm/circt/docs/RationaleHandshake.md

 organized, the principles behind them and the conventions we followed.
-The document assume that you have basic understanding of [asynchronous digital circuits](https://en.wikipedia.org/wiki/Asynchronous_circuit) at the behavioral level abstraction.
+The document assume that you have basic understanding of [asynchronous digital circuits](https://en.wikipedia.org/wiki/Asynchronous_circuit) at the behavioral level of abstraction.

 ## Principle

-Handshake/dataflow IR is describes independent, unsynchronized processes communicating data through First-in First-out (FIFO) communication channels.
+Handshake/dataflow IR describes independent, unsynchronized processes communicating data through First-in First-out (FIFO) communication channels.
 This can be implemented in many ways, such as using synchronous logic, or with processors.